NachtRaveVL/Simple-SolarTracker-Arduino/README.md

 ## About

-We want to make sun tracking for solar cells more accessible by utilizing the widely-available low-cost IoT and IoT-like microcontrollers (MCUs) of today.
+We want to make solar trackers more accessible to DIY'ers by utilizing the widely-available low-cost IoT and IoT-like microcontrollers (MCUs) of today.

-With the advances in minaturization technology bringing us even more compact MCUs at even lower costs, it becomes a lot more possible to simply use one of these small devices to do what amounts to putting a few servos in the correct offsets.
-Sun tracking solar panels is a perfect application for these devices, especially as a data logger, panel offset calculator, and more.
+With the advances in miniaturization technology bringing us even more compact MCUs at even lower costs, it becomes a lot more possible to simply use one of the se small devices to do what amounts to putting a few servos in the correct offsets as the day goes by.
+Solar tracking is a perfect application for these devices, especially as a data logger, process monitor, and more.
+Professional controller systems like this can cost hundreds to even thousands of dollars, but DIY systems can wind up being a fraction of that cost.

-Sunduino is an MCU-based solution primarily written for Arduino and Arduino-like MCU devices.
-It allows one to throw together a bunch of hobbyist servos from the hobby store, some solar panels from over seas, and other widely available low-cost hardware to build a working functional sun tracking controller system.
-Be it made with PVC from the hardware store or 3D printed at home, Sunduino opens the door for more people to get involved in reducing their carbon footprint, becoming more knowledgeable about their power and where it comes from, and hopefully learning some basic electronics.
+Helioduino is a MCU-based solution primarily written for Arduino and Arduino-like MCU devices.
+It allows one to throw together a bunch of hobbyist servos and relays, some solar panels, maybe some light dependent resistors (LDRs), and other widely available low-cost hardware to build a functional DIY solar tracking controller system.
+Be it made with PVC from the hardware store or 3D printed at home, Helioduino opens the door for more people to get involved in reducing their carbon footprint, becoming more knowledgeable about their power and where it comes from, and hopefully learning some basic electronics/coding along the way.

 ## Controller Setup